 Smart beta – also called strategic beta or factor investing and a few other related terms – generally refers to rules-based approaches to investing.
 These strategies seek to capture specific factors such as value or quality as well as others, that active managers have commonly sought exposure to.
 Smart beta strategies do this while preserving the benefits of traditional indexed investments such as discipline, transparency, consistency and low cost.

 Smart beta strategies seek to capture specific performance factors to deliver an excess return over an index – similar to an active investment strategy.
 Smart beta strategies also aim to improve diversification and reduce risk.
-Investors can access multi factor investment strategies investing in suitably tailored ETFs, such as the Quality mix fund, ticker QMIX, the Quality Mix Fund, ETFs typically have lower expenses than a traditional actively managed fund, however multi-factor ETFs bring this benefit while delivering a similar return stream, thanks similar underlying investment factors sought.
+Investors can access single or multi factor investment strategies investing through vehicles such as an ETFs.

 Value stocks are those that trade at a low price relative to their fundamentals, such as earnings or sales.
 They have been shown to outperform the broader market indices over the long term1, potentially due to investors’ behavioural biases and the reward for taking additional risk/providing liquidity in a stressed environment.